lmangupli/libft21/README.md

 ```
 make
 ```
-Hit enter and voi-la!
+Hit enter and voila!
 The library compiled.